Matthew0x/Windebloater/README.md

 ## Windebloat

-Tired of candy crush in your menu?
-You can use this PowerShell ISE script, it's work in progress.
+You can use this PowerShell ISE script to remove pre-installed bloatware.
-It's pretty useful for purging new Virtual Machines of garbage in the start menu etc.
+It's pretty useful for purging new Virtual Machines of garbage in Start Menu.

 I have been planning on creating some kind of PoC of PowerShell debloating script.
 This specific script could have been just a simple PS script, but I wanted to try my chances at creating a very simple PS GUI.

-That's it.
-It took me 5 hours and 2 years of procrastination.
+*It took me 5 hours of work and 2 years of procrastination*

 ## What does it do?
-It's basically a kind of an array with names of packages that hide in the OS.
-It could be Candy Crush, Skype Pro 20000, Calculator Super Extreme, or the 10th edition of Xbox Live.
+It's basically a kind of GUI handling an array with names of packages that hide in the OS.
+It could be any kind of useless app, e.g. Instagram, Candy Crush, Solitaire.

-You may add the packages you want into the **list.txt**, then just run the script and remove them through PowerShell.
+You may add the packages you want into the **list.txt**, then just run the script and remove them through PowerShell commands.
 Comment out the ones which shouldn't be removed.

+_When creating new user profile Windows copies installed app packages into new user accounts.
+It is the best to use this script before creating new accounts_

 ## TBD
 Adding a non-GUI version.
 I had one lying around, but I will rework it and attach it later.